Cricket Canada: 2012

+2023

+The Canada men's cricket team played in 2023 Cricket World Cup Qualifier Play-off and gained One Day International (ODI) status after 9 years.
+They also beat their fierce rivals in that tournament, United States.

 International Involvement

-Canada is one of the top six associates of the International Cricket Council (ICC).
+Canada is one of the top associates of the International Cricket Council (ICC).
 Since 2008 a lot of cricket has been played in Canada involving international cricket teams from India, West Indies, Pakistan, Sri Lanka and Zimbabwe.
 Apart from this Canada has regular schedule of competitions with other associate members.
 In future there is a huge scope to become an international venue for ICC and other events.

 Canada has hosted many India and Pakistan One day cricket matches in Toronto which were very successful in the past.
 Cricket Canada recently announced that it would be willing to host international games as a neutral venue if there are any situations that games cannot be conducted at any scheduled venues.
 This announcement came after Australia withdrew to travel Pakistan to play cricket after security concerns in Pakistan.

 Name changes

 Cricket Canada has had two different names since its foundation.
 They are: